 The ERC Proof of Concept funding is made available only to those who already have an ERC award to establish proof of concept of an idea that was generated in the course of their ERC-funded projects.

-- Establish viability, technical issues and overall direction
+- establishing viability, technical issues and overall direction;

 How to apply?

-For an ERC grant application to be complete, it needs to include the administrative forms, the proposal and the supplementary documents.
-The completed proposal should be submitted by the specified closing date.
+For an ERC Proof of Concept grant application to be complete, it needs to include the administrative form, the proposal (part B) and the supplementary documents (Host Institution binding statement of support and if applicable ethics self-assessment, additional ethics documentation and letters of support or intent from the relevant stakeholders).
+The completed proposal should be submitted by the specified submission deadline of the chosen call.